Linda Bradley Linda Bradley

 4. Rotate for Even Growth: When the stem begins to emerge, rotate the pot daily to ensure the stalk grows straight.

-Caring During Bloom
+Caring During the Bloom period

 1. Prolong Blooms: Once the flowers open, move the pot out of direct sunlight to extend bloom time.